canaveensetia/udacity-disaster-response-pipeline/README.md

 2. **ML Pipeline Preparation Notebook**: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn

 You can use **ML Pipeline Preparation Notebook** to re-train the model or tune it through a dedicated Grid Search section.
-In this case, it is warmly recommended to use a Linux machine to run Grid Search, especially if you are going to try a large combination of parameters.
-Using a standard desktop/laptop (4 CPUs, RAM 8Gb or above) it may take several hours to complete.

 <a name="importantfiles"></a>
 ### Important Files